Requirements and Information

 Each mediation session is up to three hours in length, and a fee is required for each mediation session.
 Arrangements can be made if additional time for mediation is required.
 Please call the Family Mediation Program for information.

 Parties with children shall bring a draft of a Parenting Plan to the mediation.
-Parenting Plan forms may be obtained from the Clerk of Court or downloaded from the Parenting Plans Page or the Florida State Courts website at www.flcourts.org.
+Parenting Plan forms may be obtained from the Clerk of Court or downloaded from the Approved Parenting Plans page or the Florida State Courts website.

 Mediation fees are due upon scheduling a mediation session and must be paid prior to the mediation session, whether or not both parties appear for scheduled mediation.